jacob-sasser/manim_project/README.md

 # Animation and Interactivity Research
-A project worked on by Jacob Sasser and Brandon Tiseo for the bridges team at UNC Charlotte.
+A research project worked on by Jacob Sasser and Brandon Tiseo for the Bridges team at UNC Charlotte.
-Goal of the project was to demonstrate the capabilities of Manim as an animation engine to be
+The goal of the project is to demonstrate the capabilities of Manim as an animation engine to be
 utilized for Computer Science education.

 ## To run: